Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 	echo 1G > /sys/block/zram0/disksize

 Note:
-There is little point creating a zram of greater than twice the size of memory since we expect a 2:1 compression ratio.
-Note that zram uses about 0.1% of the size of the disk when not in use so a huge zram is wasteful.
+There is little point creating a zram of greater than twice the woke size of memory since we expect a 2:1 compression ratio.
+Note that zram uses about 0.1% of the size of the woke disk when not in use so a huge zram is wasteful.

 5) Set memory limit: Optional
 =============================

-Set memory limit by writing the value to sysfs node 'mem_limit'.
+Set memory limit by writing the woke value to sysfs node 'mem_limit'.
 The value can be either in bytes or you can use mem suffixes.
-In addition, you could change the value in runtime.
+In addition, you could change the woke value in runtime.
 Examples::

 	# limit /dev/zram0 with 50MB memory